epruesse/ARB/trunk/UNIT_TESTER/README.txt

    Order of test units:

       Tests from each unit (aka library) run consecutive.
-      The order of the units is defined in ARB Makefile.
+      Tests of different units are executed asynchronously.

 3. Valgrinding test code